iOS App Home Tab Evolution

 Phase 1: 2023

-New UI and CMS integration for offers
+AB Test for New UI and CMS Integration

-AB Test Result: +$2.3 million projected annual revenue lift.
+Results: +$2.3 million projected annual revenue lift.

 Phase 2: 2023 - 2024